« State-specific resources Delaware

 Assessors’ websites in Delaware counties

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Counties that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Counties that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

-Other Important Construction Links in Delaware
+Other important construction links in Delaware

-Frequently Asked Questions (FAQs) on Delaware Lien Processes for Contractors
+Frequently asked questions (FAQs) on Delaware lien processes for contractors

 Is a preliminary notice required to preserve lien rights in Delaware?

-When must a mechanics lien be filed in Delaware?
+When must a mechanic’s lien be filed in Delaware?

 Are lien waivers regulated by statute in Delaware?

-We Set the Standard for the Construction Industry
+We set the standard for the construction industry

-Not only do we provide you with the tools, knowledge, and team to ensure you feel confident your rights are secured, but we're prepared for the trenches and ready to coordinate with your legal team when things "go sideways" on one of your projects.
+Not only do we provide the tools, knowledge, and team to help you feel confident your rights are secured—we’re prepared for the trenches and ready to coordinate with your legal team when things “go sideways” on a project.